Loading...

 Before the 2015 Act, planned community HOAs in Alabama operated almost entirely under their CC&Rs and general Alabama contract law.
 The Act brought needed transparency and accountability provisions.
 Compare Alabama's approach to more heavily regulated states like Florida or California.

 Which Law Applies to You?
 If you live in a condominium, the Uniform Condominium Act (§35-8A) applies.
-If you live in a planned community with single-family homes, the Homeowners Association Act (§35-20) applies.
-Some provisions overlap, but the specific rights and procedures differ.
+If you live in a planned community created on or after January 1, 2016 (or one that opted in), the Homeowners Association Act (§35-20) applies; older planned communities run on their declaration plus the Alabama Nonprofit Corporation Law.
+The specific rights and procedures differ.

 Alabama law provides homeowners with important rights, though they are less extensive than states with more comprehensive HOA regulation.
 Understanding these rights helps you hold your HOA accountable.